Ensembl/ensembl-py/docs/install.md

 # How to install this repository

-This Python library only requires Python 3.9+ to work.
+This Python library only requires Python 3.10+ to work.
+However, it is likely most functionalities and modules will still be Python 3.9 compatible.

 ## Basic installation